r4r00t-sh/369Algo/CONTRIBUTING.md

 - **DevOps**: CI/CD, deployment, monitoring
 - **Security**: Authentication, authorization, validation

-## 🏆 Recognition
+## 🏆 Team Recognition

-Contributors will be recognized in:
+Team members will be recognized in:

 - Project README
 - Release notes
-- Contributor hall of fame
-- Special acknowledgments
+- Team acknowledgments
+- Performance reviews

 ## 📜 License

-By contributing, you agree that your contributions will be licensed under the same license as the project.
+By contributing to this project, you acknowledge that:
+- All contributions become part of the proprietary **369 Algo** software
+- Your work is confidential and proprietary to the company
+- You agree to maintain confidentiality of the codebase

 ## 🆘 Need Help?

 - Check existing issues and discussions
 - Ask questions in GitHub Discussions
-- Contact maintainers directly
+- Contact your team lead or project manager
-- Join our community channels
+- Use your team's communication channels

 ---

-**Thank you for contributing to 369 Algo!** 🚀
+**Thank you for being part of the 369 Algo team!** 🚀

-Your contributions help make this project better for everyone in the trading community.
+Your contributions help make this project better for our team and company.